Moldovan breakaway region says shots fired from Ukraine towards village

 Russia has had troops permanently based in Transnistria since the collapse of the Soviet Union.
 Kyiv fears the region could be used as a launchpad for new attacks on Ukraine, while there are concerns of the situation leading to a wider conflict across Europe.

-Moldova’s president Maia Saudu said the series of attacks were an attempt by factions within the territory to increase tensions.
+Moldova’s president Maia Sandu said the series of attacks were an attempt by factions within the territory to increase tensions.

 “From the information we have at this moment, these escalation attempts stem from factions from within the Transdniestrian region who are pro-war forces and interested in destabilising the situation in the region,” Ms Saudu told a news conference after Moldova’s Security Council held an urgent meeting.